 Her 3D digital creation, which easily resembles something produced by a Fortune 100 marketing firm, bears a striking resemblance to a professional snapshot of earth-toned boxes, bags, and a clay pot resting on a well-lit red tabletop.
-The synthetic photography looks genuine.
+The virtual photography looks genuine.

 Image credit: @lizpagss using Adobe Dimension and Adobe Illustrator; Substance Source / Adobe Stock (cardboard paper and gold leaf); and Kollen Wasylean / Adobe Stock (Styrofoam cup).

 “I rebranded the drug test packaging to be a little more environmentally friendly, basically,” she said.
 “I started in Illustrator, imported those Ai files into Dimension, as well as some models and materials from Adobe Stock, and used Dimension to put everything together.
 The boxes in my project were just what came with the product.
 I didn’t have to download anything special.
 For the clay planter, I used a Styrofoam cup and replaced the texture with a digital cardboard material (available in Dimension’s Starter Assets).
 I just had to drag and drop the new material from Dimension’s Asset panel to make it look like a pot container.
 Then for the bags, I also applied a cardboard material to make them look more rough and earthy.”

 The ability to start with a physical object, and easily apply a series of your own visuals over them, is what really won over the Temple design professors.